Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Concluding remarks

 where $\alpha$ is a dimensionless constant and $C^2\equiv C_{\mu\lambda\nu\sigma}C^{\mu\lambda\nu\sigma}$ ($C_{\mu\lambda\nu\sigma}$ is the Weyl conformal tensor).
 The EOMs read (we include the coupling of matter fields);

 where the following tensors have been defined:

-In this case, there is no scalar field $\phi$ involved, so our demonstration in Section \ref{sect-var} is not applicable.
+In this case, there is no scalar field $\phi$ involved, so our demonstration in Section \ref{sect-var} that the vanishing trace of the matter SET is not required, is not applicable.
 Besides, note the distinguishing property of this theory: If we take the trace of \eqref{cgrav-eom}, we get $T^{(m)}=0$.
-Hence, only the matter with traceless SET can be coupled to conformal gravity.
-This time, the traceless condition is derived directly from the EOM independent of the variational procedure.
+Hence, only the matter with traceless SET can be coupled to conformal gravity \eqref{cgrav-action}.
+This time, the traceless condition is derived directly from the EOM independent of any scalar field.
 The demonstration of the traceless condition is straightforward: the trace $W^{(1)}=6\nabla^2R$, while $W^{(2)}=3\nabla^2R-2\nabla^\sigma\nabla^\lambda R_{\sigma\lambda}=2\nabla^2R$, where we used the Bianchi identity $\nabla^\lambda G_{\lambda\mu}=0$.
 The trace of the EOM \eqref{cgrav-eom} is given by

 Nevertheless, a Weyl-invariant gravitational action leading to a theory where GR is recovered at a certain limit or in a certain gauge may be of the form: